efsalvarenga/CV/index.md

 __Production & Reservoir Engineer__ | Petrobras Ultra-Deep Waters
 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_

-- **Reservoir simulation:** Within a team of engineers and geologists, developed and maintained the reservoir modelling process for the supergiant Lula oilfield (340,000 bpd).
+- **Reservoir modelling:** Within a team of engineers and geologists, developed and maintained the reservoir modelling process for the supergiant Lula oilfield (340,000 bpd).
 This model supported strategic decision making, production forecasting and investment optimisation.
-    - Designed a machine learning oil/water permeability model for the oilfield implementing clustering and classification algorithms on Weka
+    - Designed a machine learning oil/water permeability model implementing clustering and classification algorithms
     - Delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency
 - **Production forecast:** Responsible for the oil production estimation of seven multi-billion projects.
     - Collaborated with stakeholders such as project managers, executives and the regulatory agency